avidbiscuit/ait-wiki/content/blocks/singularity_matrix_subsystem.md

 ![Image of the SMS](images/sms/sms1.png)

-The Singularity Matrix Subsystem is a new essential block,as its used for the interior
+The Singularity Matrix Subsystem is a "new" essential block/item,as its used for the interior

 ## How do I get the SMS?
 [Zeiton cage](../../blocks/zeiton_cage.md)